Black Warrior (wrestler): Success as Black Warrior (1996–2008)

-Poder Mexica
+Poder Mexica (2008–2009)

 After a draw between Sangre Azteca and Dragón Rojo Jr. the two began teaming together regularly and soon added Black Warrior as the third man to form a trio called Poder Mexica.
 The group saw mixed success around Mexico but remained undefeated in Arena Mexico, CMLL's main venue, earning the group a shot at the Mexican National Trios Championship held by Sagrado, La Sombra, and Volador Jr. Poder Mexicana won the title in their first attempt, defeating the champions on February 3, 2009.
 Shortly after winning the Championship Black Warrior was suspended from working in Mexico City, forcing Poder Mexica to draft Misterioso, Jr. to take the place of Black Warrior when they worked in Mexico City, making him an unofficial a member of Poder Mexicana.
 In mid-April 2009 Warrior returned to Arena Mexico to reunite Poder Mexico.

 On July 10, 2009, Black Warrior teamed with No Limit (Naito and Yujiro) to defeat the team of Héctor Garza, Toscano, and Sagrado, After the match Black Warrior made a challenge on behalf of Yujiro for a "hair vs. hair" match with Garza.
 This led to all men being involved in a 15-man steel cage Luchas de Apuestas match at Infierno en el Ring that Naito won by pinning Toscano.
 After not teaming with the other members of Poder Mexica during mid-2009, Black Warrior left the group.
 Black Warrior's feud with No Limit continued through the fall, leading to a Luchas de Apuesta, hair vs. hair match between Black Warrior and Yujiro on October 16, 2009, a match which Black Warrior lost and subsequently had his hair shaved off after the match.

-Los Depredadores del Aire
+Later career (2010–2023)

 On June 20, 2012, Black Warrior turned rudo and formed the Los Depredadores del Aire ("The Flying Predators") stable with Mr. Águila and Volador Jr. Two days later, Los Depredadores del Aire defeated Los Reyes de la Atlantida (Atlantis, Delta, and Guerrero Maya Jr.) to win the Mexican National Trios Championship.
 They lost the title back to Los Reyes de la Atlantida on October 30, 2012.

-Los Perros del Mal

 On February 21, 2014, Black Warrior made a surprise return to AAA as the newest member of Los Perros del Mal.
 He then defeated Psicosis, Psycho Clown, and El Texano, Jr. to advance to the final of the 2014 Rey de Reyes tournament.
 On March 16 at Rey de Reyes, Black Warrior was defeated in the finals of the tournament by La Parka.

-Lucha Libre Elite

 After leaving AAA, Black Warrior made his debut for Lucha Libre Elite on November 15, 2015.

+In his last years, he won the Arena Mamá Lucha-S Cruiserweight Championship, which he successfully defended against Coyote Azteca in his last match held on January 1, 2023.